GATlab: Modeling and Programming with Generalized Algebraic Theories: Models of GATs in GATlab

 In addition to models based on arbitrary Julia code, GATlab can construct \emph{free} or \emph{symbolic} models of GATs,\footnote{Strictly speaking, these ``free models'' are not necessarily models of the theory, because the theory's equational axioms may hold only up to rewrites of the expressions.} via the \texttt{@symbolic\_model} macro.
 For instance, the following macro call creates a free model of theory of categories:

 This code creates a new module called \texttt{FreeCategory} in which structs called \texttt{Ob} and \texttt{Hom} are defined and methods \texttt{ThCategory.id} and \texttt{ThCategory.compose} implemented for them.
+It also provides some special logic via an externally-defined function \lstinline{associate_unit} to enforce that composition is strictly associative and unital, by normalizing to $n$-ary composition operations whenever \lstinline{compose} is called.
 We can use the resulting data structures as follows.

 Essentially, we can think of this model as ``the free model of the theory of categories on the set of symbols.''
 Specifically, this is the free category on the graph whose vertices are the set of symbols and whose edges between any two vertices are also the set of symbols.